PaeanLuby/SAR_VR/README.md

 Adding functionality to the game or additional measurements is always welcome.

+## Acknowledgements

+Thank you to the creators of [sXR](https://github.com/simpleOmnia/sXR.git) for streamlining implementing the experiment in the VR.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/) participant directions.
 Additional resources will be supplied upon request.